 The End of Materialism

 The balance of Tart’s book provides an overview of the foundations for and the status of research in each of several different research areas of psi (shorthand for the phenomena studied by parapsychologists).
-In each area Tart offers his opinion, as an experimental psychologist, on how convincing the evidence is for each phenomenon.
+Tart offers his opinion, as an experimental psychologist, on how convincing the evidence is for each psi phenomenon.
 Based on the evidence, he divides psi phenomena into two groups.
-Group One contains what he calls the “big five” and includes telepathy, clairvoyance, precognition, psychokinesis and psychic healing.
+Group One contains what he calls the “big five” and includes telepathy, clairvoyance, pre-cognition, psychokinesis and psychic healing.
 Tart concludes that each of these phenomena is supported by hundreds of rigorous scientific experiments.
 Group Two contains post-cognition, out-of-body experiences, near death experiences, after death communication and reincarnation.
 These phenomena Tart concludes don’t have the level of support found for phenomena in Group One.
 However, he thinks the amount of evidence is such that they can’t be dismissed out-of-hand and warrant continued investigation.

 In an earlier review of the evidence for psi done by Dean Radin in his 1995 book, The Conscious Universe, Radin came to a similar conclusion.
 Radin indicates that the evidence spans 130 years of experiments, involves hundreds of experimenters, thousands of experiments and hundreds of replications.
-Radin goes into considerably more detail about the types of experimental evidence, including the methodologies used and the types of data analyses applied.
+Radin goes into considerable detail about the types of experimental evidence, including the methodologies used and the types of data analyses applied.
 One cannot read Radin’s book with an open mind and not be convinced that the body of experimental evidence for psi phenomena clearly indicates that something worthy of serious consideration is going on.
 You can see the evidence for yourself by clicking here.

 Least you dismiss Tart and Radin as mere advocates for their personal views, let me offer you a quote from Carl Sagan who examined a lot of the evidence for paranormal claims while writing his 1995 book The Demon Haunted World.